AlexWorx/ALib-Class-Library/docs/pages/alib_mod_threadmodel.md

 In contrast to that, this module introduces a <em>thread model</em>.
 So what is that?
 The answer is that programmers have various different options to implement and manage parallelism.
-The choice is dependent from the type of application and quite a lot also a matter of "taste".
+The choice is dependent of the type of application and quite a lot also a matter of "taste".
 Once more, \alib here chooses a rather traditional design.

-This is the main reason why this module is separated from the low-level functionality: It is purely a matter of the library's user to select this module into an \alibdist or not.
+This is the main reason why this module is separated from the low-level functionality: It is purely a matter of the library's user to select this module into an \alibbuild or not.
 The second important reason for separating this module from module \alib_threads is simply to avoid massive cyclic dependencies with other modules.